kamkode/Cricket-Live-Score-Performer-And-Live-Update/README.md

-Crickfront - Cricket Live Scoreboard and Commentary System This project, Crickfront, combines the power of Angular CLI version 17.0.0 for the frontend and Spring Boot with Spring Data JPA for the backend.
+Cricket Live Scoreboard and Commentary System

+This project, Cricket combines the power of Angular CLI version 17.0.0 for the frontend and Spring Boot with Spring Data JPA for the backend.
 The system provides a dynamic Cricket Live Scoreboard and Commentary experience.

 Development Environment
 Angular CLI Version: 17.0.0